Cruise industry executives, health experts meet to discuss restart plans

 The discussion, which centered around how the pandemic-battered industry could get back into business, comes after the CDC said passengers and crew would need COVID-19 vaccine shots and more frequent testing, but did not give a timeline on when it will lift its ban on cruises.

-Carnival Corp, the industry’s largest player, had said the instructions were “unworkable” and threatened to shift home ports of its cruise ships to other parts of the world if the United States did not allow it to start sailing.
+Carnival Corp (CCL.N), the industry's largest player, had said the instructions were "unworkable" and threatened to shift home ports of its cruise ships to other parts of the world if the United States did not allow it to start sailing.

 Industry leaders showed their frustration with the guidelines relating to vaccination requirements and sought to set up a working group with industry and CDC, the agency said in a statement about the meeting that took place on Monday.